These writings of present moment awareness arose as inspired expression from our meditation practitioners’ community—Relax, Recharge: Right Now!

 I am aware of a sense of peace today.
 My affirmation card reads, “I am so pleased with my life now, and I know it will only get better and better.”
 In some ways this is very true for me–I no longer feel the rush nor the pressure to commit to things that don’t serve me well.
 I don’t worry as much about what I must do to please others nor what I must do to conform to others’ views.
 This doesn’t mean I am disrespectful to others–only that I am more compassionate with myself.

-As each level of the brook drops I feel I, too, drop into a more grounded and centered awareness of who I am and of what I still want to become.
+As each level of the brook drops, I too, drop into a more grounded and centred awareness of who I am and of what I still want to become.
 I see that this path has an ease to it–no need for me to force it nor to rush to find it, no fixed destination in sight (unusual for me)–but no fear either.
 Just a knowledge that it is going to get better and better and that my self-awareness will only continue to grow with each new opportunity.
 Today I am content.
 Charlotte Maupin 08 March 2011

 Like the surrounding forest,